Looking for information about your firm's panel status?

 Darlington Building Society

-conveyancing panel and due to complete a purchase within the next few weeks.
-I dont have a Legal Charge for the client to execute.
+conveyancing panel and all set to complete a remortgage shortly.
+My papers do not include a Legal Charge for the client to sign.

 Who do I contact at Darlington Building Society to request substitute deeds?